New Program Announcement

 Faculty members who wish to apply for a KIE Faculty Fellowship should submit the following materials:

-- A statement of no more than 1000 words (single-spaced) inclusive of the following in .doc, .docx or .pdf format:
+- A statement of no more than 1000 words (single-spaced) inclusive of the following in .doc, .docx or .pdf format.
+Please label each section of the statement to distinguish the respective parts, as listed below:

 - A description of the project or projects to be initiated during the fellowship period and a timeline for completion for each project.
 Please note in this description whether the proposed project is new or continuing.
 Please also note whether you are applying for the KIE Faculty Fellowship (course release option) or KIE Faculty Fellowship (summer stipend option) (and/or if you are open to either fellowship opportunity).